 Hormone Imbalance And Weight Gain

 Obese people have hormones compromised for the accumulation of body fat.
-Hormones not only influence body fat distribution but also metabolism, appetite, body
+Hormones not only influence body fat distribution but also metabolism, appetite, body growth, and many other factors.
+The entire endocrine system, which secretes hormones into the blood, helps the body to deal with various tensions and events while working with the immune and nervous system.

 Although leptin is an appetite-reducing hormone produced by fat, its effects are not seen as much effective in the obese than in normal people.